mohdahsank001/Cyber-threat-detection_Machinelearning/README.md

 Feature selection was done through two different methods which are Variance threshold and PCA or principle component analysis.

-3. ML models - Consists of all the files that are related to model creation , with the processing and Results in Jupyter notebooks and csv files.
+**3. ML models** - Consists of all the files that are related to model creation , with the processing and Results in Jupyter notebooks and csv files.

 Files that are related to modelling with the help of iForest classifier is present inside the folder iForest classifer.